ericspod/Eidolon/INSTALLATION.md

 ### Ubuntu 14.*

+Install Python, Ogre3D, and the packages listed above with a package manager (ie. Synaptic) or **apt-get**:

+    sudo apt-get install python2.7 python-numpy python-scipy python-qt4 libcq libogre-1.9.0

-Install Python by following the manual install instructions below.
-Do not use Anaconda unless you want to recompile Eidolon, the included binaries were compiled again the default system Python.
+Do not use Anaconda unless you want to recompile Eidolon, the included binaries were compiled against the default system Python.
+There's various issues between platforms in general in regards to how Numpy was compiled, any weird Numpy related exceptions at startup has probably got something to do with this sort of conflict.

-The Ogre3D library distributed with this version of Ubuntu is needed, so install the following:

- * libogre-1.9.0

 Sometimes there's a missing package **dateutil.tz**, this can be installed with:

     sudo pip install python-dateutil --upgrade

-### Manual Python Install

-The simplest way to install the dependencies all together on the command line:

-    sudo apt-get install python2.7 python-numpy python-scipy python-qt4 libcg libogre-1.9.0

-Otherwise use a package manager to install these individually.